splendo/kaluga/README.md

 This project is named after the Kaluga, the world's biggest freshwater fish, which is found in the icy Amur river.

-Kaluga's main goal is to provide access to common features used in cross-platform mobile app development, separated into modules such as architecture (MVVM), location, permissions, bluetooth etc.
+Kaluga's main goal is to provide access to common features used in cross-platform application development, separated into modules such as location, permissions, bluetooth etc.

-To reach this goal it uses Kotlin, specifically [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) which allows running Kotlin code not just on JVM+Android, but also iOS/iPadOS, amongst others (inndeed some kaluga modules also work for Kotlin.js and/or JVM standalone).
+To reach this goal it uses Kotlin, specifically [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html), recommended in combination with [Compose Multiplatform](https://kotlinlang.org/compose-multiplatform/).
+Supported targets differ per module depending on platform features.
+We aim to support Android, iOS/iPadOS, macOS, watchOS, tvOS, Javascript, and Javascript WebAssembly where applicable.

 Where appropriate coroutines and `Flow` are used in the API.
 This enables developers to use [cold streams](https://medium.com/@elizarov/cold-flows-hot-channels-d74769805f9) for a modern and efficient design.

-While Kaluga modules can be used individually, together they form a comprehensive approach to cross-platform development with [shared native code](https://kotlinlang.org/docs/mpp-share-on-platforms.html) and native UIs, including SwiftUI and Compose.
+While Kaluga modules can be used individually, together they form a comprehensive approach to cross-platform development.

 ### Short examples